• Skip to primary navigation

 Since we’re grilling, and you want it to cook evenly, you want thick chops.
 I mean like 1 ½ – 2 inches thick.
 Having thicker chops helps prevent overcooking your pork.
 You can go bone-in or boneless.

-You can use any cut for this pork chop recipe.
+This is a good recipe for any type of pork chops.
 They come available just like beef steaks, meaning they can be ribeye, T-Bone, loin, tenderloin steaks, or even Tomahawks.
 Just look for thick chops for this.
 And adjust the timing of the grill to the desired internal temperature you want to achieve.

 Pork Chop Seasoning